SM-Type/OctopusProject/README.md

   - Potential for using more data such as the names of defined font instances and even the maximum and minimum heights of glyphs.
 We have a function responsible for retrieval, selection, and application.
   - Loading VF axes – we load default values set in the font, and we can also specify axis boundary values (minValue, maxValue).
 Data defined as defaults fill axis settings fields after loading the font.
   - OT feature data – Octopus displays the OT features contained in the font in the interface.
 They appear as buttons, allowing you to enable/disable them by clicking the button.
-- Modifying VF axes is now available.
+- Modifying VF axes values is now available.
 A new panel above each column called `ManagementPanel` serves this purpose.
 To display this panel, click the icon: 🌐 above each text column.
 > [!WARNING]
 > Currently, downloaded OT data poses a problem with setting enable/disable.
 This means that all OT features are defined on the text frame, but all are inactive and cannot be activated on the interface side.
+This issue needs to be fixed.

 ## In progress
 - Reconstruction of the HardWrap Panel.
-For technical reasons, we need to consider the application of this tool and how to separate it in the case of program operation in non-global mode.
+For technical reasons, we need to consider the application of this tool and how to separate it in the case of program operation in a local mode.
+In the global (currently available) mode all columns contain the same text.
+In the local mode it would be possible to use different texts in different columns.
 - Using text formatting settings in columns, such as font size, spacing, etc.
 - Adding text composition functionality in the column (left, center, right).